Pritam-Tirpude/easy-bank-landing/README.md

 ### What I learned

-In this web design the intro section background image and the mobile mockup image is a 😕:confused: tough challenge for me.
-I tried many methods and a bunch of resources on the internet and then finally after all research :relaxed: and pensive thinking `position` and `z-index` property's takes the problem away.
+In this web design the intro section background image and the mobile mockup image is a :confused: tough challenge for me.
+I tried many methods and a bunch of resources on the internet and then finally after all research :relaxed: and pensive thinking :thinking: `position` and `z-index` property's takes the problem away.
 Developing this design cleared my all `position` related confusions.

+### Useful resources

+-[CSS position concept](https://css-tricks.com/almanac/properties/p/position/) - Please checkout this useful article on ```position``` property this cleared my all doubts of relative, absolute, fixed, sticky positions.

 ## Author